Action Research

 The development work carried out by the organisation is informed by knowledge gained from research conducted along with the action programmes.
 This research is linked to the various themes of work as follows –

-3. Sustainable Agriculture – The conservation of indigenous seeds is carried out all over the western Madhya Pradesh region by involving farmers in cultivating and promoting them.
-This also involves research in community methods for propagation of indigenous agriculture and wholesome consumption of healthy food.
+3. Sustainable Agriculture – The conservation of indigenous seeds is carried out all over the Western Madhya Pradesh region by involving farmers in cultivating and promoting them.
+This also involves research in communitarian methods for propagation of indigenous agriculture and wholesome consumption of healthy food.

 4. Renewable Energy – The future of life on earth depends on renewable energy and so along with implementation of various projects, research is being carried out to devise appropriate renewable energy technology for the rural and urban areas of western Madhya Pradesh.